[UPDATED JULY 2023]

 Make sure your dog can get in and out of the water

 If your dog’s desperate to play a game of fetch in a river or lake, we recommend that you get in there with them!
 That way, they can swim back to you instead of jumping in and out of the water.
-This can cause severe joint strain – especially in ageing or stiff pups.
+This can put additional pressure on the joints – especially in ageing or stiff dogs.
+For extra support for your dog's joints, we'd always recommend our YuMOVE Joint Care supplement range.

 Look out for anything strange in the water